Moyer0/email-automation-system/README.md

 # Gmail to CRM Automation

-This project automates the process of extracting leads from Gmail and sending them to a CRM system using webhooks.
+Automates lead extraction from Gmail and sends structured data to a CRM, reducing manual processing time.

 ## Overview
-I built this script to reduce manual work when handling incoming leads.
-It scans emails, extracts key information like name, email, and phone number, and automatically sends the data to a CRM.
+This project automates the process of handling incoming leads from email.
+It scans Gmail threads, extracts key information such as name, email, and phone number, and sends the data to a CRM using webhooks.

+I built this during my internship to reduce manual work and make lead processing faster and more efficient.

 ## Features
 - Scans Gmail threads automatically